Reflections on Covid-19 inbound supply chain issues

 “The extra stress put on the inbound supply chain by the pandemic has created some interesting bottlenecks that may have been a surprise to some,” said Brooks.
 “Over the evolving pandemic, PPE was in short supply at the start and then later some basic chemicals and salts.
 There is also a prevalent issue on the availability of single-use system components and increasing lead times, which led to lots of shared investment by major supply partners and biomanufacturers.
 There are also some concerns over other raw materials, such as amino acids.

-The survey feedback is hugely valuable to understand transparency in the supply chain, maybe at tiers two and three.
+The survey feedback is hugely valuable to understand transparency in the supply chain, maybe at Tiers 2 and 3.
 “As the pandemic lockdown start to impact, people quickly understood what materials were in immediate short supply,” added Brooks.
 “Single-use system components that were already stressed then became extremely short in supply and were often being allocated at a national level.
 Similarly, other raw materials suffered significant disruptions to their supply and availability.
 If we can find where the bottlenecks are, we can mitigate against them for when we might need to do a rapid scale-up again.”

 The survey found that actions taken by biomanufacturers included changes in inventory policies, fast-tracking the acceptance of alternative sourced materials, and developing multiple secondary suppliers.